ahmetenesdur/chat-dapp/README.md

     yarn dev
     ```

-8. Open the app in your browser
+9. Open the app in your browser:

          http://localhost:3000